2006 Oaxaca rebellion: 2 November 2006

-November 6, 2006
+6 November 2006

 Three explosions in Mexico City destroyed a Scotiabank branch lobby, blew out windows at Mexico's Tribunal Federal Electoral (Federal Electoral Tribunal), and damaged the auditorium at PRI headquarters.
 Other homemade bombs were placed in a second Scotiabank branch and in front of the chain restaurant Sanborns, but these were disabled before exploding.
-A phone call was placed to authorities shortly before midnight which warned of the bombings.
+A phone call was placed to authorities shortly before midnight, which warned of the bombings.

 None of the exploded bombs resulted in injuries or death.

 A coalition of five leftist guerrilla groups from Oaxaca claimed responsibility for the blasts.
 There are no known ties between these guerrilla groups and Oaxacan protesters, and APPO members denied any involvement in or knowledge of the bombings.

-November 10–13, 2006
+10–13 November 2006

-Despite the presence of federal police in the city, the APPO has continued to organize, holding a Constituent Congress in order to discuss plans to rewrite Oaxaca's political constitution.
-Likewise, in an attempt to broaden its focus throughout the state and develop future projects, the movement formed the State Council of the Popular Assembly of the Peoples of Oaxaca (CEAPPO).
+Despite the presence of federal police in the city, the APPO has continued to organize, holding a Constituent Congress to discuss plans to rewrite Oaxaca's political constitution.
+Likewise, to broaden its focus across the state and develop future projects, the movement formed the State Council of the Popular Assembly of the Peoples of Oaxaca (CEAPPO).
 This new council will be formed of 260 representatives from the various regions of Oaxaca, including 40 members of the teachers' union.
-This represents a major development for the APPO's continuing attempts to develop alternative political proposals while still pushing for the removal of Ulises Ruiz.
+This represents a significant development for the APPO's continuing attempts to develop alternative political proposals while still pushing for the removal of Ulises Ruiz.

-November 25–26, 2006
+25–26 November 2006

-On Saturday, November 25, 2006, a large clash between the federal police and demonstrators occurred in the evening following the seventh megamarch held by the APPO.
+On Saturday, 25 November 2006, a large clash between the federal police and demonstrators occurred in the evening following the seventh megamarch held by the APPO.
 The march began peacefully, but the situation turned violent when the police responded with tear gas and rubber bullets as protesters attempted to encircle the city's zócalo.
 It is unclear who instigated the violence, but the clash quickly spread through the city as protesters fought back with rocks and homemade PVC rockets.
 Police took the APPO encampment in the Santo Domingo plaza and arrested more than 160 people.
 Many APPO supporters were hospitalized, and the deaths of three protesters were reported but remain unconfirmed.

-On Saturday, and continuing on Sunday, November 26, fires were set by the protesters to numerous vehicles, and fires also destroyed or damaged four buildings housing government offices (including a tax and court office), one university building, and an office building of a local trade association.
+On Saturday and continuing on Sunday, 26 November, protesters set numerous vehicles on fire, and fires also destroyed or damaged four buildings housing government offices (including a tax and court office), one university building, and an office building of a local trade association.
 Three hotels were also attacked, and some local businesses were looted.